istresearch/scrapy-cluster/docs/topics/advanced/integration.rst

 Scrapy Cluster's :ref:`Log Factory<log_factory>` has the ability to change the log output from human readable to JSON, which integrates very nicely with tools like `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_, `Logstash <https://www.elastic.co/products/logstash>`_, and `Kibana <https://www.elastic.co/products/kibana>`_.
 This page will guide you on how to set up basic monitoring and visualizations of your Scrapy Cluster through the ELK stack.

 .. warning:: This guide does not cover how to set up or maintain any of the technologies used within.
-You should already be familiar with ELK stack and have a working Scrapy Cluster before you begin.
+You should already be familiar with the ELK stack and have a working Scrapy Cluster before you begin.

 Scrapy Cluster Setup
 --------------------